KatrinaHoffert/fbms/main/README.txt

 	  specific wildcard, if necessary.
 	- Commit often, but never commit broken code.
 The program must always be able to compile.

+Notes:
+	- Eclipse has been configured to use the modified Java code style (demonstrated in part in the demo program).
+Changes to this should be discussed.